yocontra/node-gdal-next/ROADMAP.md

-# 3.6
+- Find a way to keep the dependency source code out of the repository to reduce noise
 - Switch to cmake.js
 - Switch from nan to N-API
 - Support aborting of GDAL operations (that allow it) through the AbortController (Node.js >= 15)
 - Support `worker_threads` (almost automatic with N-API)

-# One day, maybe

-- Find a way to keep the dependency source code out of the repository to reduce noise